Onyekachukwu-Nweke/altschool-cloud-exercises/mini_project/README.md

 systemctl restart apache2
 ```

-I pointed virtual domain to my IP address by editing the `/etc/hosts` file and adding your IP address and your desired `virtual domain name` which in my case is `altschool.me`.
+I pointed virtual domain to my IP address by editing the `/etc/hosts` file and adding your IP address and your desired `virtual domain name` which in my case is `onyekachukwuejiofornweke.me`.
 ```
 nano /etc/hosts
 ```